“Mood music. Magic time.” -HuffPo

 Her discography spans eight full-length albums: Face Down (1999), The City (2003), Around The Bend (2008), The Leap Year (2012) and Fault Line (2013) - both under band name Copper and Congress, Aviary (2015), Pluto (2018), and, most recently, Matter (2020).
 Self-described as a “jazzy mystic,” Haverly says her writing process is closely tied to the spiritual realm, and has become one of receiving energy from and living in communion with the beyond.

-Haverly plans to release a new single, “Get Ready,” this spring, which she recorded with producer Steven Lee Tracy (The Myriad) at Saint Cecilia Studios.
+Haverly recently released a new single, “Get Ready”, which she recorded with producer Steven Lee Tracy (The Myriad) at Saint Cecilia Studios.
 A new record will follow later this year.
 She penned the track at the start of the COVID-19 pandemic in March 2020.

 Growing up, Haverly was drawn to the stage and was in many show choirs and musicals before she wrote her first song at 17 after her father showed her a few chords on the guitar.
 "I always wanted to be a drummer.
 Rhythm is what writes my songs."
 Haverly has discovered an aptitude for building time machines.
 Time machines that travel back and forth between late 60's Laurel Canyon and our chaotic and modern musical world.
 Living in Tucson, which is nestled between four mountain ranges and amid the Sonoran desert, Haverly’s music has come to reflect the arid surroundings, the warm collaborative spirit amongst its artists and a rich culture of musical innovation.
 "The love and acceptance I have experienced in this community has forever changed my cellular structure, my heart,” she says.